ibm-cloud-docs/account/context-restrictions-create.md

 To find a list of available service references, call the [ListAvailableServicerefTargets](/apidocs/context-based-restrictions?code=go#list-available-serviceref-targets) method.
 {: tip}

+## Creating network zones by using Terraform
+{: #network-zones-create-terra}
+{: terraform}

+By creating network zones, you establish a list of allowed locations where an access request originates.
+A set of one or more network locations can be specified by IP addresses such as individual addresses, ranges or subnets, VPC IDs, and service references.
+After you create a network zone, you can add it to a rule.

+To create a network zone, use the Terraform resource [cbr_zone](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cbr_zone).

+1. To install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform, follow the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
+1. Create a Terraform configuration file that is named `main.tf`.
+In this file, you add the configuration to create a network zone by using HashiCorp Configuration Language.
+For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

+    The following example creates a network zone that allows a single IP address and explicitly excludes a signle IP address.

+    ```terraform
+    resource "ibm_cbr_zone" "cbr_zone" {
+      account_id = "12ab34cd56ef78ab90cd12ef34ab56cd"
+      addresses {
+            type = "ipAddress"
+            value = "169.23.56.234"
+      }
+      description = "this is an example of zone"
+      excluded {
+            type = "ipAddress"
+            value = "202.38.89.897"
+      }
+      name = "an example of zone"
+    }
+    ```
+    {: codeblock}

 ## Creating rules
 {: #context-restrictions-create-rules}
 {: ui}